Orlando SeaWolves

-The Orlando SeaWolves was an American professional indoor soccer franchise based in the Greater Orlando area.
+The Orlando SeaWolves were an American professional indoor soccer franchise based in the Greater Orlando area.
 Founded in June 2018, the team made its debut in the Major Arena Soccer League with the 2018–19 season.
 The team's name and logo were revealed at a press conference on April 28, 2018.
 On March 13, 2020, head coach and GM Tom Traxler announced on the team's YouTube channel that the team and MASL season was abruptly over due to the COVID-19 pandemic.
 The team folded shortly afterward.